 The McNealy property west of the landfill was purchased in November 1997 for soil borrow purposes.
 Soil borrow for daily, intermediate and final cover continued from this property until final closure.
 In early 1999, the District completed the planned lake on the property.
 Construction of the dam structure was completed during closure activities.
 Fencing and "No Trespassing" signs have been installed.
 Final disposition of the site is yet to be determined though another soil borrow to repair differential settlement of the old landfill is likely within the next few years.
 In summer 2003, the McNealy home and farm buildings were sold at auction for reuse.
 District staff demolished the remains, which were hauled to our landfill.
-In Late 2018, the SWMD Board was approached by the County to sell some of this farm ground for the development of a County Highway Garage.
+In Late 2018, the SWMD Board sold approximately 25 acres to Bartholomew County for the development of a County Highway Garage.